polterguy/polterguy.github.io/index.md

 # Aista Magic Cloud, an open source low-code web application generator

-Aista Magic Cloud is an open source low-code web application generator allowing you to generate your web apps by clicking a button.
+Aista Magic Cloud is a low-code web application generator allowing you to generate your web apps by clicking a button.
 It works by automatically wrapping your existing database into Hyperlambda HTTP CRUD web API endpoints, for then to generate an Angular frontend for you based upon your web API.
 [Magic Cloud is 100% open source](https://github.com/polterguy/magic) and you can freely use it in your